jp-clarke/cafe-donburi/README.md

 - The landing consists of a hero image of Cafe Donburi's speciality dish with text overlay.

-- The text overlay is set in a red circle to establish the Japanese theme and gives the user dining theme, options and location.
+- The text overlay is set in a red circle and establishes the Japanese theme, dining options and location to the user.

 ### About section